-Murder-for-hire plot foiled by Marine
+Murder-for-hire plot foiled by Marine, police say

 Keith James Cote, 62, was arrested early Monday morning after officials executed a search warrant and arrest warrant for the suspect.
 Cote is charged with soliciting to commit capital murder and is being held on $1 million bond.

 Detectives with the Travis County Sheriff’s Office searched Cote’s home Monday morning, shortly after they took him into custody.
-Authorities say Cote offered the Marine $10,000 for the murder and additional $15,000 “to watch him put a bullet in her head.”
+Authorities say Cote offered the Marine $10,000 for the murder and an additional $15,000 “to watch him put a bullet in her head.”

+Neighbors of the suspect said Monday’s news of Cote’s arrest was shocking.

+“My jaw dropped.
+What if he would have done something to us, or you know, if he gets angry and comes after us for anything,” the woman who lives next door said.
+She did not wish to be identified by name for safety reasons.

+As for the women she did see at the home, she didn’t know how they knew each other.

+“I don’t know if she was a girlfriend, if she was a cleaning lady, if she was a relative checking on him — I couldn’t tell.”

 Sources say there is substantial video evidence of Cote detailing the crime to the Marine he “hired” to kill his ex-girlfriend.
-That marine, however, reported Cote to authorities and assisted in the sting operation.
+That Marine, however, reported Cote to authorities and assisted in the sting operation.

 Cote reportedly has a history of strangulation and violent crimes against the victim.